radheshpai87/forge.ai/replit.md

   - Added bcrypt password hashing for security
   - Session-based authentication with tokens
   - Data now persists in database instead of browser storage
+  - Fixed Vite proxy configuration to forward /api requests to backend (port 3001)
+- Integrated chat into Analyze view:
+  - Removed separate Chat view from navigation
+  - Added tabbed interface to AnalyzeView (Analyze tab and History tab)
+  - Analyze tab: Full conversational AI interface with ChatGPT-like memory
+  - History tab: Browse all past conversations and switch between them
+  - Set Analyze as default view on login
+  - Conversations persist in PostgreSQL with full message history
+  - Features: New chat, clear conversation, switch conversations from history

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.